-- 35.1 Contractors must allow, at all times, the Observer and/or any other person authorised by the Senior Manager Shark Programs access to and conveyance on any Vessel used in connection with the Contract, and allow the Observer or other authorised person to collect any animal or any portion of an animal; - 35.2 Contractors are to give at least 24 hours notice to the Observer of proposed departures of the nominated vessel with the time of departure to be determined by the Contractor; - 35.3 Contractors must wait until the Observer is on board the Vessel before leaving port;
+- 35.1 Contractors must allow, at all times, the Observer and/or any other person authorised by the Senior Manager Shark Programs access to and conveyance on any Vessel used in connection with the Contract, and allow the Observer or other authorised person to collect any animal or any portion of an animal; - 35.2 Contractors are to give at least 24 hours notice to the Observer of proposed departures of the nominated vessel with the time of departure to be determined by the Contractor; - 35.3 Contractors must wait until the Observer is on board the Vessel before leaving port.

-PART 5 COMPLIANCE PLAN
+PART 5 CONTRACTOR COMPLIANCE

-36 Compliance Plan
+36 Compliance activities

-- 36.1 Current compliance activities are controlled within the Shark Meshing Program team with overt and covert inspection being undertaken by the shark meshing observers and the Senior Manager Shark Programs - 36.2 Real-time vessel monitoring, e-reporting and contractor reporting has reduced the need for a specific 'compliance plan', and the subsequent removal of the Fisheries compliance unit 2010 Compliance Plan from this Shark Meshing (Bather Protection) Management Plan.
+- 36.1 Compliance activities are controlled within the Shark Meshing Program team with overt and covert inspections being undertaken by the shark meshing observers and the Senior Manager Shark Programs. - 36.2 Real-time vessel monitoring, e-reporting and contractor reporting has reduced the need for a specific 'compliance plan' that was historically developed and implemented by the Fisheries Compliance division of DPI.